jasb3110/COVIDPERU/index.md

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/c38bfa06935875e5c859c858983561a8a765e19a/covid.todo.png?raw=true)

 Many scientists and journalists said in Media that booming of mortality on Peru in SINADEF´s data which owned to COVID´s death growth.
 So that, I´m trying of finding the relationship between excess of death and COVID´s death.
 Therefore, SINADEF´s data was subtracted natural mortality effect in 2019.
 This step is to extract the possible effect of COVID´s death.
 Then I ought transform to normal distribution to the effect of COVID´s death and COVID´s death, reporting for MINSA.

+In the picture, Time series of Sinadef´s death and excess of death are showed a similar behavior of pattern for coincidence of relative minimus and maximus.

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/860d5f287e234e02d95db78bb8354c60006239ce/serie.tiempo.fallecidosvsexcesodemuertos2.png?raw=true)